DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Cultivation Progression.md

 ## Qi Enhanced Strikes

-- You may spend a qi point to add your cultivation modifier to an attack roll.
+- You may spend a qi point to add your cultivation modifier to a damage roll.
 Attacks enhanced in this manner slice through unenchanted metal, stone, and weaker materials.

 ## Qi Defense